cobalthq/cobalt-product-public-docs/layouts/shortcodes/sso-definition.md

-Single sign-on (SSO) is an authentication method that allows users to access multiple independent systems with a single set of login credentials.
+Single sign-on (SSO) is an authentication method that allows users to access multiple independent systems with a single set of credentials.